Myocardial Abscess

 Endocarditis

 The most common clinical setting for myocardial abscess is as a complication of endocarditis involving either native or prosthetic valves.
 In a review of 40 cases of infective endocarditis, Gonzalez Vilchez et al (1991) found that 67.5% (27 cases) involved native valves.
-The most common site was the aortic valve, followed in descending order by the ventricular septa, mitral valves, and papillary muscles.
+The most common site was the aortic valve, followed in descending order by the ventricular septa, mitral valves, and papillary muscles, respectively.
 Approximately one third of cases involved the base of the aortic valve.
-Staphylococcus was the most prevalent species involved, isolated from one third of all cases.
-Prosthetic valve abscess comprised 34% of cases, and 50% of these were caused by staphylococcal infection.[2]
+Staphylococcal species were the most prevalent species involved, isolated from one third of all cases.
+Prosthetic valve abscess comprised 34% of cases, and 50% of these were caused by staphylococcal infections.[2]
 An infected coronary artery stent may be a rare source of multiple myocardial abscesses.[3]

 Bacteremia